goblimey/learn-unix/README.md

 The docker session is running a version of Linux within whatever operating system your computer uses.
 You are logged into it as a user called "learner".
-You will use that user to run learn.
 The system is prompting for a command.
-Run this command:
+To run the learn software, run this command:

     learn files